aurelia/aurelia/docs/user-docs/advanced-scenarios/css-in-js-with-emotion.md

 Surely there are questions about the above code let me answer them one by one.

 **What is isInShadow?**
-This method helps us to find out our HTMLElement is inside a shadow-root or not.
+This method helps us to find out if our HTMLElement is inside of a shadow-root or not.

 **Why does shadow-root matter?**
 Because Aurelia 2 supports ShadowDOM and we need to style those HTMLElements that are inside a shadow via the emotion library.